 In addition, Staples' credit ratings affect the cost and availability of future borrowings and, accordingly, Staples' cost of capital.
 Staples' ratings reflect each rating organization's opinion of Staples' financial strength, operating performance and ability to meet Staples' debt obligations.
-In connection with the debt financing, it is anticipated that Staples will seek ratings of its indebtedness from one or more nationally recognized statistical rating organizations.
-There can be no assurance that Staples will achieve a particular rating or maintain a particular rating in the future.
+In connection with the debt financing, Staples has sought ratings of its indebtedness from certain nationally recognized statistical rating organizations.
+On April 6, 2015, Standard & Poor's Rating Services announced that it had assigned Staples a BBB rating on the term facility with a recovery rating of 1, and that it expects to lower Staples' corporate credit rating from BBB- to BB+ with a stable outlook upon closing of the merger.
+On April 14, 2015, Moody's Investor Service announced that it had assigned a Baa2 rating to the term facility, and noted that all ratings of Staples remain on review for downgrade.
+There can be no assurance that Staples will receive or maintain a particular credit rating.